 Flightsee from Kantishna (The Grand Ascent)

 If you are staying in Kantishna for two nights or more, then you’ll want to arrange a flight to Mt.
-McKinley.
+Denali.
 Greg and his pilots keep the flight time flexible, so you can take to the air when the mountain is out.
 Morning, mid-day or evening, they’ll fly when you’re going to get the best views.

 The one-hour flight has a 10-minute approach, since you’re only 23 miles from the mountain.
 That leaves 40 minutes to circle the massive peak—and it takes every minute.
 Flying at 10,000 feet beside the 20,000-foot summit, the mountain looms large, and you’ll see all aspects: climbers’ camps in June and July and the climbing routes up West Buttress; awesome glaciers, rock walls, granite spires and fluted ridges; the Great Gorge, Mt.
 Hunter and Mt.
 Foraker.
 You’ll see a world you can’t even imagine.